tryswift/blog/_posts/2017-04-10-try-Swift-Tokyo-overview.md

 ![try!
 Swift Tokyo Hackathon](https://raw.githubusercontent.com/tryswift/blog/master/images/tokyo-2017/hackathon.jpg)

 We were super impressed by what try!
 Swifters were able to accomiplish during the short hackathon.
-We saw a team trying to connect to a Robot using a Swift Playground!
-There were much more crazy creative ideas like this - participants were building Xcode plugins, Server-Side Swift tools, Apps, translation tools, and much more.
+We saw a team trying to connect to a <a href='https://www.youtube.com/watch?v=KuEuSrgoGk8' target='_blank'> Robot using a Swift Playground!</a> There were much more crazy creative ideas like this - participants were building Xcode plugins, Server-Side Swift tools, Apps, translation tools, and much more.

 ![try!
 Swift Tokyo Hackathon Robot](https://raw.githubusercontent.com/tryswift/blog/master/images/tokyo-2017/hackathon-robot.jpg)